 What To Expect When Visiting Sandy Hook

 Sandy Hook is a fantastic destination for a day at the beach or a weekend getaway, nestled in the Gateway National Recreation Area.
-But to ensure you have the best possible trip, it’s essential to be prepared.
+But to ensure you have the best possible trip, being prepared is essential.
 We’ll give you a breakdown of what to expect from our experience.

-What is Sandy Hook Beach Hours of Operation?
+What are Sandy Hook Beach Hours of Operation?

 The park is open daily from 6 am to 9 pm, except by permit.
 The Lighthouse Keepers Quarters and Visitor Center, other popular areas of interest, are available on weekends from 10 am to 4 pm, which is something to keep in mind if you plan to view these attractions.